-North Central Texas College is accredited by the Commission on Colleges of the Southern Association of Colleges & Schools to award Associate Degrees and Certificates of Completion.
+North Central Texas College is accredited by The Southern Association of Colleges and Schools Commission on Colleges to award Associate Degrees and Certificates of Completion.

 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097 or call (404)679-4500 for questions about the accreditation of North Central Texas College.